 Many people know Ocean City, Maryland (OCMD) for the boardwalk, nightlife and fun-filled beaches.
 While I’ve grown up enjoying all of that, my favorite part of OCMD is just over the Route 50 bridge.
-Away from the hustle and bustle is the quieter, more relaxed West Ocean City, MD with a laid-back, local feel.
-And while we love trying new beach destinations, West Ocean City, Maryland is the one place we keep returning back to each year.
+Away from the hustle and bustle is the quieter, more relaxed West Ocean City, Maryland with a laid-back, local feel.
+And while we love trying new beach destinations, West Ocean City, MD is the one place we keep returning back to each year.

 Toddling Traveler participates in affiliate programs and may earn a small commission for any items purchased through our links.

 The greater Ocean City area is part of Maryland’s Eastern Shore.
 West Ocean City is a few miles from the There aren’t any major airports near the Ocean City area unless you count the small municipal airport in West Ocean City.
 (Which, speaking from experience, is an amazing place to go sky diving!)
 Aside from the Salisbury Regional Airport, the next closest airports are Baltimore and Philadelphia.
 All of that said, if you’re not visiting from across the country or outside of the US, your best option to get to OCMD is usually to drive.
 For most families, taking a road trip is usually a must with all the stuff that comes along with a beach vacation anyway.